-Chemtrade was formed in 2001 to operate and improve its chemical businesses, and to grow through acquisition.
+Chemtrade was formed in 2001 to operate and improve its chemical businesses and to create value for its unitholders.
 Since that time, we have successfully integrated seven material strategic acquisitions, added complementary products and services, diversified our earnings and end markets, extended our geographical reach and improved the quality of our earnings.

-Four strategic priorities shape our decision-making and our approach to risk management (see page 31 for more about risk).
+Four strategic priorities shape our decision-making and our approach to risk management (see page 41 for more about risk).